ACTL4001-T1-2022/github-showcase-page-abc123/README.md

 ## Risks and Limitations

+Through continual monitoring efforts as shown in our implementation timeline, key risks can be mitigated.
+These key risks include Rarita’s national team becoming uncompetitive, growth of competitors’ abilities, increased prices to loan players from external countries and inaccurate projections.

+Furthermore, political risks can have negative implications on Rarita’s national team.
+The most notable consequence would be the prohibition of loaning external players which could reduce the competitiveness of Rarita’s team.
+However, the metric system designed would allow Rarita to quickly identify appropriate substitute players with constant monitoring to review the team’s performance.

 Several considerations and risks were excluded from the above analyses, as they were not deemed significant at a high-level view and would unnecessarily increase the complexity of the models.
 However, these factors and their